Cameron762/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-Javier helped with this code, i
+Javier helped with this code, i forgot to add the second element

 # Iterate through the contact_info_df and convert each row to a dictionary.
 import json